-- 1. Use the hostname and port of the proxy server.
+Use the hostname and port of the proxy server.
 The proxy will route the load to a worker node.
-However, the client does not maintain a session cookie for these requests, so subsequent generated load will not necessarily be routed to the same worker. - 2.
-If your worker nodes are running the HttpConnector and the AJP connector, you can specify the IP address and port on which a worker's HttpConnector is listening.
+However, the client does not maintain a session cookie for these requests, so subsequent generated load will not necessarily be routed to the same worker.
+2. If the worker nodes are running the HttpConnector and the AJP connector, you can specify the IP address and port on which a worker's HttpConnector is listening.
 (The default is 8080.)